dagirard/NativeDoc/README.md

 1. Open LiveCode preferences
 2. In the Files & Memory preferences pane you can find the full path to the User Extensions folder.
 3. Open this folder in your system file browser.
+4. If it doesn't exists, create a "Plugins" subfolder.
-4. Extract NativeDoc to this folder
+5. Extract NativeDoc into the "Plugins" subfolder.

 **Make sure that "rev_NativeDoc_Launcher.rev" file is at the root of the extension folder, LiveCode will automatically execute this file that will load NativeDoc.**